Some of what makes our parish so special is the thoughtful artwork and beautiful statues that we have been blessed with throughout our history.

 The stations of the cross are, individually, pieces of art in and of themselves.
 Like any Catholic parish, these images surround the inside of the nave.
 At this time, we are unsure of who provided these carved pictures, but we greatly appreciate their contribution to the beautification of our parish.

 The overhead light fixtures may seem slightly out-of-place, but there is more than meets the eye.
 Saint Catherine of Alexandria, our patron saint, was an Egyptian scholar and martyr.
 Her murderers attempted to kill her upon a spiked wheel, which became her identifying symbol.
 These light housings resemble an old-fashioned spoked wheel.

 Oratory of Our Lady of Guadalupe (Mary), one of two prayer oratories at the back of the nave.
-This version shows Mary with a crown of stars and a child at her feet, rather than the well-known image of her with a cloak behind her.
+This version shows Mary with a crown of stars and a child at her feet, rather than the well-known depiction of the Blessed Mother on Juan Diego's cloak.
 Devotional candles surround the statue that parishioners can purchase from the sacristy or the parish office.
 Red devotional candle holders donated by Mr. and Mrs. Ed Fine, in loving memory of Pete Vojkovich.
 Blue devotional candle holders in memory of Elizabeth O'Flaherty (1/1/98).

 Andalusian tile wainscoting on the lower part of the walls of the nave, in loving memory of Herbert A. and Rita "Dolly" Connaughton.
 Donated by Mike, Karen, & Luke Sciaraffa.
 (See plaque on our "Donor Plaques" page).